b-langton/Sidon-Cryptosystem/README.md

 ### Attacks
 While actually solving the systems of equations that appear in these attacks is difficult, framework is provided to obtain the multivariate polynomial systems.
-There are 3 main attacks implemented here: Direct (algebraic), Minrank Minor, and the Major Attack.
+There are 3 main attacks implemented here: Direct (Section 5.2), Minrank Minor (Section 4.2), and the "Major" attack (Section 5.1).
 Getting the ideals associated to the systems is simple, just call the method with the appropriate parameters:
 ```
 ##Ideal for algebraic attack